vendia/blog/pages/industry-supply-chain-visibility.md

           ### Cost savings

           On average, our customers save $1.4MM in their first year through efficiency improvements with Vendia Share.
+Some have reduced manual data reconciliation costs by as much as 93%.

-          Reduce the need for manual labor with automated data inputs and reconciliation that minimize human errors and optimize procurement and production processes.
+          Reduce the need for manual labor with automated data inputs and reconciliation that minimizes human errors and optimizes procurement and production processes.
         wrapTheColumnInACard: false
       - text: >-
           <img